 Taking a closer look at research and experiences of SSHD members

-This month we are getting better acquainted with the research of Dr. Yao Zheng, Assistant Professor in the Department of Psychology at the University of Alberta.
+This month we are getting better acquainted with the research of the current President-Elect of SSHD, Dr. Christia S. Brown.
+She is a Professor of Developmental Psychology and Associate Dean of Inclusive Excellence in the College of Arts and Sciences at the University of Kentucky.

-1. What drew you to do work in human development?
+- What drew you to do work in your field?

-2. Did you have any mentor or a researcher who had substantial influence in your path or work?
+- Did you have any mentor or a researcher who had a substantial influence on your path or work?

 About the researcher

-Edited and launched by Deborah J. Johnson & Yoko Yamamoto
+Edited and launched by Yoko Yamamoto and Deborah J. Johnson

 SSHD Publicity & Diversity Science Initiative Committee